paldhous/ucb/2018/dataviz/md/class11.md

 ### Assignment

-File a full project update via your GitHub account, so that I can see your visualizations, data etc. Also write a summary in Markdown, including:
+- File a full project update via your GitHub account, so that I can see your visualizations, data etc. Make sure that your GitHub repo is up to date with data, charts etc, so that I can sync with my version of your project and review your progress.

+- This should include a summary in Markdown.
+Explain:
 	- What you have done.
 	- What you intend to do.
-- Problems, obstacles.
+	- Any problems, obstacles, you are experiencing.
+Pay particular attention to this, so that we can work on solutions when we meet next week.

 Share this with me by **6pm** on **Wed Nov 7**.